Q. : Is the timber treated for wood digesting insects?

 Q. : Are these buildings accepted by Town Boards?

 A. : To the best of our knowledge, none of our students have had their application turned down.
-(Although some have had to struggle due to the local authorities lack of knowledge of both the system and the law...
-Democracy means that everyone gets treated equally and one building code governs all areas.
-This has yet to be tested, but the time is nigh!)
-At this point scores of houses have been built throughout the country - from Sandton Town Council near Johannesburg, to Kloof, Durban, Pietermaritzburg, Mossel Bay etc., etc.,
+(Although some have had to struggle due to the local authorities lack of knowledge of both the system and the law) At this point scores of houses have been built throughout the country - from Sandton Town Council near Johannesburg, to Kloof, Durban, Pietermaritzburg, Mossel Bay etc., etc. Having said that, building in suburbia is not what this lifestyle is all about.
+If you choose to do that; be warned, it will not be easy.

 Q. : What will it cost me to build one?

 A. : There are many variable factors in this building system.
 When you do the course you will taught the back-in-the-woods method.... you will have the ability to backpack your tools into the woods and build yourself a log home.
-Your costs could vary from a low $150 to a high $300 per square foot (R1000 to a high of R2,000 per square meter) - all inclusive (not including their own labour) depending on individual circumstances depending on how much of the work you do yourself and what finishes that you want.
+Your costs could vary from a low of about R 2,000 per m2 to a high of about R5,000 and beyond - all inclusive (not including your own labour) depending on individual circumstances, finishings and the geograpy of your site.

 Q. : Are there contractors who could build it for me and what do they charge?